VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive) both support?
+What's the difference between FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive)?

-Do FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive) require subscriptions?
+How much do FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive) cost?

-Both FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive) have APIs?

-How can you access FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive)?
+Should I choose FRED (Federal Reserve Economic Data) or Wayback Machine (Internet Archive)?

-FRED (Federal Reserve Economic Data) differentiates itself with 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields., and Graphing and sharing options include embeddable graphs and graph-image links., whereas Wayback Machine (Internet Archive) stands out for On‑demand archiving via Save Page Now (SPN2) with POST/GET; options include capture_outlinks, capture_all, capture_screenshot, custom UA/cookies, and conditional capture (if_not_archived_within)., Snapshot discovery: Availability API (/wayback/v1/available) returns the closest archived capture to a URL/time; CDX Server API lists/filters captures; Memento TimeGate/TimeMap endpoints enable time‑based content negotiation., and Operational endpoints: user status (remaining/active SPN sessions) and system status (overload/OK) for SPN2..
+Choose FRED (Federal Reserve Economic Data) if you need 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., and Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields..
+Go with Wayback Machine (Internet Archive) if On‑demand archiving via Save Page Now (SPN2) with POST/GET; options include capture_outlinks, capture_all, capture_screenshot, custom UA/cookies, and conditional capture (if_not_archived_within)., and Snapshot discovery: Availability API (/wayback/v1/available) returns the closest archived capture to a URL/time; CDX Server API lists/filters captures; Memento TimeGate/TimeMap endpoints enable time‑based content negotiation. better fits how you invest.

 Curation & Accuracy